jclouds/jclouds-site/start/compute.md

 without having to resort to OS-specific scripts.
 This enables developers to express what they mean without having to deal with the gory details of various OS flavors.
 To see the commands that will be executed, print the result of `Statement.render(OsFamily.UNIX)`, for example.

-## Tools

-We've looked at many tools and chosen a few to spend time integrating with.
-These tools enable developers to focus on working code, as opposed to build and infrastructure engineering

-### Ant

-Please check [[ApacheAntComputeGuide]] on how to use ant for compute API tasks.